erni27/imcache/README.md

 ## Performance

 `imcache` is designed to be simple and efficient.
-It uses a vanilla Go map to store entries and double linked list to maintain LRU order (if max entries limit is set).
+It uses a vanilla Go map to store entries and a simple and efficient implementation of double linked list to maintain LRU order.
+The latter is used to evict the least recently used entry when the max entries limit is reached hence if the max entries limit is not set, `imcache` doesn't maintain any additional data structures.

 `imcache` was compared to the vanilla Go map with simple locking mechanism.
 The benchmarks were run on an Apple M1 Pro 8-core CPU with 32 GB of RAM running macOS Ventura 13.1 using Go 1.20.3.